What is corporation tax? A guide for UK limited companies

 1. Work out your taxable profits

-Turnover – allowable expenses = your taxable profits
+Turnover – allowable expenses = taxable profits

 2. Identify the right corporation tax rate